gvwilson/10-csed/README.md

 2. The instructor then gives learners a multiple choice question that probes for misconceptions rather than simple factual recall.
 A programming example is given in Figure 1 which relates to integer comparison and loops.
+There is no point asking a trivial question that all students will get right.
+The ideal questions are those where students are most likely to vote equally for each of the options.

 3. Learners then vote on the answer to the question.